 Cultivation of Individual Agency

-To this end, R@W has established, and is in the process of improving, a system of methodologies that creates a favorable learning environment for learners to explore their own possibilities.
+To this end, R@W has established, and is in the process of improving, a system of methodologies that creates a favourable learning environment for learners to explore their own possibilities.
 This system is, using R@W terminology, a ripplework of strategies and actions for enabling the learner to observe, reflect, ponder, and test him- or herself in different learning roles and scenarios.

 The ripplework is a pattern of interactions between the learner (self) and their surroundings – surroundings that include nature, society, and technology (NST).
 Individual agency (IA) is cultivated by means of the interactions and feedback loops (∞) between the self and their NST surroundings, which can be condensed to a formula: